CopernicaMarketingSoftware/Documentation/SMTPeter/en/smtp-ports.md

 Encryption: STARTTLS
 ```

-Only authenticated and encrypted connections using "STARTTLS" are supported.
+Only authenticated and encrypted connections using "STARTTLS" are supported
-Non-authenticed emails and messages that are not sent over a secure connection
+on ports 25, 587 and 2525.
+Non-authenticed emails and messages that are
-are rejected.
+not sent over a secure connection are rejected.

 Note that we can reject mail during the "RCPT TO" phase of the SMTP
 protocol, or until after you've sent all message data.
 Sometimes we process
-the entire mail message to find out who is trying to abuse our systems,
+the entire mail message to find out who is trying to abuse our systems
 and reject the mail only after we've seen the full message.